Revenue from Contracts with Customers

 The Company accounts for certain acquisition costs over the life of the contract, consisting primarily of commissions when paid.
 Commission costs are incurred commencing at contract signing.
 Commission costs are allocated across all performance obligations and deferred and amortized over the contract term on a progress toward completion basis.

-As of March 31, 2020 and December 31, 2019, included in other assets in the accompanying condensed consolidated balance sheets, were $1,735 and $1,735, respectively, of capitalized commission costs related to contracts that were not completed.
+As of September 30, 2020 and December 31, 2019, $1,735 of capitalized commission costs related to contracts that were not completed were included in other assets in the accompanying condensed consolidated balance sheets.
 For contracts that have a duration of less than one year, the Company follows a practical expedient and expenses these costs when incurred.
-During the three months ended March 31, 2020 and 2019, the amortization of commission costs related to contracts was not material and has been included in the accompanying condensed consolidated statements of income.
+During the three and nine months ended September 30, 2020 and 2019, the amortization of commission costs related to contracts was not material and was included in the accompanying condensed consolidated statements of income.

-No impairment charges in connection with the Company’s commission costs or project development costs were recorded during the three months ended March 31, 2020 and 2019.
+No impairment charges in connection with the Company’s commission costs or project development costs were recorded during the nine months ended September 30, 2020 and 2019.

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.